aptmcl/SupercomputingKhepri/page3.md

 alternating nodes, while the top one has one extra node on the crossing between bars, effectively making them four independent bars connected at that extra node.
-This has a considerable effect on the truss' structural behavior as it makes it hinders its resistance to compressive forces.
+This has a considerable effect on the truss' structural behavior as it hinders its resistance to compressive forces.

 The behavior of the different truss topologies is illustrated in the